-(From the E-i-C: For a quasi-related topic on making efficient use of teaching time, check out the Flipped Classroom here)
+(For a quasi-related topic on making efficient use of teaching time, check out the Flipped Classroom here -Jonathan (@sherbino))

 I’d like to introduce to the world a prioritization technique or tip that I have used for some time.
 I call it the “Flipped Ward Round.”